 To choose your size, I class the hiking shoes in two categories:

-- Rigid shoes (long trekking and mountaineering); you need, in general, a size bigger than the size of your stronger foot.
-Complete the following steps: stand on your feet, OPEN shoe and with a pair of average socks.
-Push your foot to touch the end of the shoe with the toes.
+- Rigid shoes (long trekking and mountaineering): you need, in general, a size bigger than the size of your dominant foot.
+Complete the following steps: stand in the unlaced, OPEN shoes while wearing a pair of average socks.
+Push your foot til it touch the end of the shoe with the toes.
 In this position there must be space for a finger (rather small, say about 1cm) behind the heel.
 Lace the shoe and verify that the heel does not raise completely during walking.

 - Thinner shoes, less rigid, “mid” or “low” cut types may have 1/2 shoe size less, in general, that the “thick” ones, or even more.
 For this type of shoes, the foot must have a little space but not too much.
 We will not look for a real space at the heel, but a concept of comfort and non-compression of the toes.

-Few shoes really loosen up, but the internal cushions are going to constrain a little and slightly be compacted in the long run (I do not know if this is equivalent to 1/4 of shoe size), let’s say that it is the margin for a thick pair of socks.
+Few shoes really loosen up, but the internal cushions are going to compress a little and become slightly compacted in the long run (I do not know if this is equivalent to 1/4 of shoe size), let’s say that it is the margin for a thick pair of socks.

 2- The footwear (or fit) (Thin foot, wide foot, sensitivity of the tibia …)

 A good fit must, ideally, accommodate your foot and maintain it in the movements of walking.
 Brands were quite typed in the past.
-They are trying today to design footwear with more of “catch-all” fit which are suitable to the greatest number of foot shapes possible.
-In general, the Italian brands offer a narrower fit than the German marks by offering metatarsus widths of 96 to 102 compare to 100 to 106 (some models are proposed in two widths among Meindl and Lowa for very wide feet).
+They are trying today to design footwear with more “catch-all” fits that are suitable to the greatest number of foot shapes possible.
+In general, the Italian brands offer a narrower fit than the German ones by offering metatarsus widths of 96 to 102 compared to 100 to 106 (some models are offered in two widths among Meindl and Lowa for very wide feet).

 Test of the fit

 First check that you have the right size, otherwise it is of no use.
-Moderately tighten the shoe with a pair of average socks.
+Moderately tighten the shoe while wearing a pair of average socks.

 The space for the toes must allow the toes to move and to “breathe”.
 The front of the foot must not have a linear motion to the right or to the left with banked steps.
-Attention not to compress the front of the foot to try to win in precision.
-This type of compression will have to be paid over time and the bill arrives past forties with a Morton’s syndrome that women with narrow and compressing shoes know unfortunately well and which can become more than a handicap.
+Pay attention not to compress the front of the foot to try to gain precision.
+This type of compression will have to be paid for over time and the bill arrives in your forties with problems like Morton’s syndrome that women with narrow, compressing shoes know unfortunately well that can become more than a handicap.

-The heel should barely raise in the roll of the foot.
-New shoes will soften slightly with time, but the heel should not lift off in full from the sole on pain of overheating, blisters and fast suffering.
+The heel should barely rise in the roll of the foot.
+New shoes will soften slightly with time, but the heel should not lift completely off the sole on pain of overheating, blisters and early suffering.

 The impression of general comfort of the foot must be good, but beware!
-It is during the first hike that you will know for sure, after one or two hours of walking, and if possible with a backpack and across a slope.
+It is during the first hike that you will know for sure, after one or two hours of walking, and ideally with a backpack and across a slope.

 Waterproofing and waterproof membrane of your mountain shoes

 The low cut shoes, called approach shoes, are very sensitive to water because of their opening.
-Of this fact the manufacturers do not seek to add a membrane (which is a wrong according to me, because a walk of 3 minutes in wet grass you will return to home all sheepishly).
+Due to this fact, manufacturers do not seek to add a membrane (which I believe is wrong, because a walk of 3 minutes in wet grass will have you sheepishly returning home).
 Let us therefore forget this type of footwear when one speaks of impermeability and let us focus on the high cut shoes.

-In the classification of the manufacturers, we will read: good water resistant qualities, very good water resistant qualities, waterproofed.
+In the classifications of the manufacturers, we will read: good water resistant qualities, very good water resistant qualities, waterproofed.
 This means that some models are more or less sensitive to water, and, especially, to wet snow.
-There are very few mountain boots which watertightness can really resist to 10 hours in wet snow or maybe plastic shells, the extreme mountaineering boots with overboots.
+There are very few mountain boots with watertightness that can really resist up to 10 hours in wet snow, except maybe plastic shells, the extreme mountaineering boots with overboots.

 The essential point remains in the complex sealing/breathability.
-Indeed, some plastic shells are of the most waterproofed, but quite bad in breathability.
-Of this fact we can experience frostbites by excess of condensation.
-The foot sweats during the effort and it needs a shoe both protective of the wet elements and breathable to evacuate its own moisture.
+Indeed, some plastic shells are of the most waterproofed, but quite bad for breathability.
+Due to this fact one can experience frostbite from excess condensation.
+The foot sweats with effort and it needs a shoe that is both protective from the wet elements and breathable to eliminate moisture.

-My use of mountaineering shoes since a few decades leads me to think that the membrane is a very positive element against wet feet.
+My use of mountaineering shoes for a few decades leads me to think that a membrane is a very positive element against wet feet.
 It is at the same time waterproof and breathable and that is what we are seeking.
-In practice, I see that my Asolo Titan GTX, after 10 years of mountaineering are well torn but the GTX membrane continues to do its work in a satisfactory manner.
-However, the leathers “hydrophobic treated” that I have used (Trapper TD+ and Nepal Trek) are getting my feet wet regularly in wet snow.
+In practice, I see that my Asolo Titan GTX, after 10 years of mountaineering are well worn but the GTX membrane continues to do its work in a satisfactory manner.
+However, the “hydrophobic treated” leathers that I have used (Trapper TD+ and Nepal Trek) are getting my feet wet regularly in wet snow.

-These include the membranes Novadry, Gore-tex, MP+.
-Gore-tex remains the inventor and the reference in the impermeability of the footwear, and just produced a new generation of membrane (Gore-Tex pro) which will maybe equip the new models in the near future.
-MP+ is for me the best in term of breathability but it can be found on clothing, not on shoes.
+These include the membranes Novadry, Gore-tex, and MP+.
+Gore-tex remains the inventor and the reference standard in the impermeability of the footwear.
+They have just produced a new generation of membrane (Gore-Tex pro) which might be features in new models in the near future.
+MP+ is, for me, the best in term of breathability but it can be found on clothing, not on shoes.
 There is also Novadry, Sympatex… in fact, each manufacturer may develop its own membrane, so we cannot mention them all.

 Thermal protection of your mountain shoes

-Almost all of the traditional mountaineering and high alpine shoes, even the light ones, can resist to temperatures in the range of -10°C in movement, and provided we don’t tight them too much.
+Almost all of the traditional mountaineering and high alpine shoes, even the light ones, can withstand temperatures in the range of -10°C (14°F) during movement, provided we don’t tight them too much.

-Then we can find many models with enough thickness of leather or of lightweight materials and insulating layers of Thinsulate type, which can resist to -20°C. Below this temperature, attention, specific shoes studied for the extreme winter conditions are needed.
+Then we can find many models with enough thickness of leather or of lightweight materials and insulating layers of Thinsulate type, which can resist to -20°C (-4°F).
+Below this temperature, special attention and research on specific shoes for the extreme winter conditions is needed.
 The soleplate plays an important role in the thermal protection.

-First degree’s frostbites often enough occur on the toes and the foot arch, when the soleplate is insufficient.
-We can therefore increase its thermal protection by replacing the insole by a more insulating sole.
+First degree frostbite often enough occurs on the toes and the foot arch, when the soleplate is insufficient.
+We can therefore increase its thermal protection by replacing the insole with a more insulating sole.

-I am currently trying sufficiently thermal shoes, but where we can juggle with the sole for summer conditions, because shoes too hot are unpleasant in summer conditions, especially on rocks.
-I therefore use an insole for the summer and another for the winter.
+I am currently trying sufficiently thermal shoes, but where we can juggle with the sole for summer conditions, because shoes that are too hot are unpleasant in summer conditions, especially on rocks.
+I therefore use one insole for the summer and another for the winter.

 Shoes and choice of crampons

-Crampons are “crabs of steel” that is fixed on the footwear for progressing on snow or ice.
-Some are in lighter alloy for more easy terrains and to limit the weight to be carried (in ski touring in particular).
+Crampons are “crabs of steel” that are fixed on the footwear for progressing on snow or ice.
+Some are composed of a lighter alloy for more easy terrains and when limited weight is to be carried (in ski touring in particular).

 In my opinion we should not avoid this question even if we don’t have the soul of a climber.
 The snow in the mountains is a big security matter and some small valleys crossing “easy” passes may be snow-capped throughout the summer.
-Therefore, you will certainly regret not to be able to fit crampons on your boots, the day where you will be proposed an attractive route with passages in snow.
+Therefore, you will certainly regret not being able to fit crampons on your boots, on the day you are offered an attractive route with passages in snow.

-So choose your model of footwear in function of the type of crampons.
+So choose your model of footwear based on the type of crampons it will accept.
 The different types of fastening of crampons correspond to degrees of rigidity of the shoe.
 The rigidity determines the use of fast clips because these require that the shoe constantly keeps the same dimension, even in flexion.

 If the distance between the front and the back of the shoe decreases, step-in and hybrid bindings will not hold.

-A priori the strap-on crampons (polyamide and neoprene) will go on all types of footwear.
-But we will be able to use them with efficiency only if the shoes have a minimum of handling, yet as I said previously some crampons fit now to soleplates flexible enough, for reasonable durations.
+Naturally, the strap-on crampons (polyamide and neoprene) will go on all types of footwear.
+But we will be able to use them efficiently only if the shoes have a minimum of handling, yet as I said previously some crampons fit now to reasonably flexible soleplates, for reasonable periods of time.

-But be aware, adapt crampons to flexible and light shoes can be a game which can sometimes be dangerous.
+But beware, adapting crampons to flexible and light shoes can be a game which can sometimes be dangerous.
 In addition to the fact of the low level of binding of the crampon, we can twist our ankle more easily, and the straps may have a tendency to shear the foot and cut blood circulation.

 The hybrid crampons, also called mixed or semi-step, have a fast clip heel lever.
-They are more easy to install, especially in difficult terrain, and also more stable and therefore indicated for mountaineering.
+They are easier to install, especially in difficult terrain, and also more stable and therefore indicated for mountaineering.
 They are usable with shoes that have a heel welt and sufficient rigidity.

-The step-in crampons (automatic ones) are reserved to the mountaineering boots really rigid who have a toe and heel welt.
+The step-in crampons (automatic ones) are reserved for the most rigid mountaineering boots that have both a toe and a heel welt.

 If choose hiking shoes is difficult in general, for women it is particularly complicated.
-It must be said that women feet are more sensitive, and morphologically different from those of men.
-The irritation caused by rubbing the tibia for example, affect nearly 50% of users.
+It must be said that women’s feet are more sensitive, and morphologically different from those of men.
+The irritation caused by rubbing the tibia for example, affects nearly 50% of users.

 Manufacturers develop models especially for women, and this is not for nothing.
 In the majority of cases these models are the answers to the constraints of the footwear for ladies.
-I will mention here shoes especially comfortable, the Mauria GTX of Lowa.
+I will mention here some especially comfortable shoes, the Mauria GTX of Lowa.
 This shoe is an illustration of the efforts that are made by the manufacturers to equip women with difficult fit.